 I told him how I was still feeling just as helpless, ill-equipped, emotionally raw, and disrespected as I had earlier in the day.

-How I felt like I had FAILED.
+I felt like I failed.

 I told my husband how my son had ended up in his room, completely out-of-control, caught in the throes of an EPIC temper tantrum.

 And how that tantrum left both of us in tears.